wultra/powerauth-mobile-sdk/docs/Runtime-Security.md

 - **Rooting / Jailbreaking** - These terms represent a modification of mobile OS that essentially removes any built-in security measures, such as application sandboxing or permission control.
 While this change is usually harmless on its own, it is a strong enabler for several subsequent attack vectors, such as:
     - **Debugger Connection** - By connecting the debugger to the running application, the attacker gains control over any data visible in the application code (for example, can read labels and buttons titles, intercept touches, etc.) and can manipulate the application code execution (for example, modify outcomes of methods, call any methods, navigate the user interface, etc.)
     - **App Repackaging** - By bypassing the application sandbox, an attacker may change or replace the application on the device with a fraudulent app version.
-This may be either a completely different app, or an original app with some additional malicious code that logs events to obtain data from the app, or changes the app behavior to execute undesired business logic.
+This may be either a completely different app or an original app with some additional malicious code that logs events to obtain data from the app or changes the app behavior to execute undesired business logic.
     - **Framework Injection or Native Code Hooks** - The attacker does not have to modify the application code directly.
 Instead, the attacker can modify a system framework or a library and change the behavior of any application indirectly as a result.
 This allows an attacker to modify the behavior of any app on a device without knowing much about a particular app code or structure.
     - **Device Cloning** - By bypassing the application sandbox, the attacker can obtain any data stored inside the application sandbox, including some records inside the protected space (such as records inside the iOS Keychain that are not protected, for example, using biometry).
-This alone does not allow bypassing the cryptographic algorithms such as PowerAuth - the data stored in the sandbox are further encrypted using a PIN code or stored in Secure Enclave in the case of biometry.
+This alone does not allow bypassing cryptographic algorithms such as PowerAuth - the data stored in the sandbox are further encrypted using a PIN code or stored in Secure Enclave in the case of biometry.
 The attacker may, however, get access to some secondary data, such as "possession factor" related signing keys, identifiers, or other data cached by the application.
-- **Accessibility Services** (Android) - By tricking users into enabling the Accessibility service, the attacker can read anything that happens in the device screen, or even perform gestures and type the text.
+- **Accessibility Services** (Android) - By tricking users into enabling the Accessibility service, the attacker can read anything that happens on the device screen, or even perform gestures and type the text.
 This indeed presents a significant problem to any application that needs to keep the user data secure.
 Information about accounts or transactions may leak through the accessibility services, as well as PIN codes or passwords (in the case of an incorrect text entry implementation).
 The fact that many well-known apps misuse the Accessibility service for some "acceptable" tasks does not help as well...
-- **Malicious Keyboards** - Mobile operating systems allow installing own keyboard that may use custom logic to handle the user input.
+- **Malicious Keyboards** - Mobile operating systems allow installing their own keyboard that may use custom logic to handle the user input.
 This obviously presents some possible security issues, especially when handling sensitive data, such as passwords or PIN codes.
 Custom keyboards can also be used to perform overlay attacks (the keyboard would occupy bigger than usual space to present a fake UI over the screen) on the Android operating system.

 Of course, the attacker can combine the vectors above quite creatively (for example, device cloning with PIN code theft) to amplify the damage.

 <!-- begin box info -->
 Rooting and jailbreaking are generally terms used for a complete replacement of a legitimate OS with an OS that removes all protective mechanisms.
-However, the attacker does not need to do a full rooting or jailbreaking to gain access to some system permissions.
+However, the attacker does not need to do full rooting or jailbreaking to gain access to some system permissions.
 Instead, the attacker can merely misuse some system vulnerability to escalate user permissions.
 In such a case, the result is in principle the same as if the attacker performed a full jailbreak or rooting: complete control over the end user's system.
 <!-- end -->

 ## Typical Remedies